hey-mike/Notes/AWS/cost_optimized_storage.md

 ## EFS SERVICES

 - There are additional charges for EFS File Sync.
-This is a pay-as-you-go model for data copied to EFS on a per-gigabyte basis.
-You can easily track this service with Amazon CloudWatch.
+This is a pay-as-you-go model for data copied to EFS on a per-gigabyte basis.** You can easily track this service with Amazon CloudWatch**.
 The US West (Oregon) EFS File Sync price per month per gigabyte is \$0.01.

 - In the default EFS Bursting Throughput mode, there is no charge for transfers as described previously given a baseline rate of 50 KB/s per gigabyte of throughput.
 The cost of EFS in US West (Oregon) given this default mode is \$0.30 per gigabyte per month.